KayaM17/04-Console-Finances/README.md

 ## Development Process

 I began by sketching out the basic functionality and user interface of the application.
-Using JavaScript and Node.js, I created a series of modules to handle tasks such as reading and writing data to files, managing user input, and performing calculations.
+Using JavaScript, I created a series of modules to handle tasks such as reading and writing data to files, managing user input, and performing calculations.

 One of the key challenges I faced during development was designing an intuitive and user-friendly interface within the constraints of the command-line environment.
 I experimented with different approaches to ensure that the application remained easy to use while providing robust financial management capabilities.